ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 R will search the above folders in order for R package 'nlme'.
 When you start you fresh, the only R packages available to you are the ones installed in folder (3) - the system-wide library.
 The 'nlme' package comes with the R installation, so with a fresh setup, it will be loaded from the third location.
 As we will see below, when you install your own packages, they will all be installed into folder (1) - your personal library.
 The first time your run R, the personal library folder does not exists, so R will ask you whether or not you want to create that folder.
 If asked, you should always accept (answer 'Yes').
 If you had already created this folder, R will install into this folder without asking.

+Finally, R undergoes a _major_ update once a year (at the April).
+For example, R 4.0.0 was release in April 2020.
+The next major release will be R 4.1.0 in April 2021.
+Whenever the `y` component in R `x.y.z` version is increased, you will start out with an empty personal package folder specific for R `x.y` (regardless of `z`).
+This means that you will have to re-install all R packages you had installed during the year before the new major release came out.
+Yes, this can be tedious and can take quite some time but it will improve stability and yet allow the R developers to keep improving R.  Of course, you can still keep using an older version of R and all the packages you have installed for that version - they will not be removed.

 ### Installing an R package from CRAN